Pausansol/Camilo/README.md

 <img src='https://raw.githubusercontent.com/pausansol/camilo/master/images/cover.png'>

 ## Overview
-One click theme change for Sketch app.
+One click theme change for Sketch app](https://www.sketchapp.com/).
 It replaces layer styles, text styles and symbols from a Sketch library with the current document.

 ### How does it match styles?
 By name